facebook/react-native-website/docs/accessibility.md

 ### `aria-valuemax`

-It Represents the maximum value for range-based components, such as sliders and progress bars.
+Represents the maximum value for range-based components, such as sliders and progress bars.

 ### `aria-valuemin`

-It Represents the maximum value for range-based components, such as sliders and progress bars.
+Represents the maximum value for range-based components, such as sliders and progress bars.

 ### `aria-valuenow`

-It Represents the current value for range-based components, such as sliders and progress bars.
+Represents the current value for range-based components, such as sliders and progress bars.

 ### `aria-valuetext`

-It is the textual description of the component.
+Repersents the textual description of the component.

 ### `importantForAccessibility` <div class="label android">Android</div>